-Incumbent Gov. Charlie Baker wins Massachusetts GOP primary
+Gov. Charlie Baker wins GOP vote, to face Gonzalez in fall

 - Democrats, eyeing a majority, prepare an investigative onslaught

-Lively, who has called Trump “God’s man in the White House,” qualified for the primary ballot by receiving support from nearly 28 percent of delegates to the Republican state convention in April, well above the required 15 percent threshold.
-He frequently called Baker a RINO, a Republican in name only, but had little money or staff to mount a serious challenge to the well-financed incumbent.
+Lively, who has called Trump “God’s man in the White House,” frequently called Baker a RINO — a Republican in name only — but had little money or staff to mount a serious challenge to the well-financed incumbent.

-Lively has a history of anti-LGBT sentiments.
-He gained notoriety for being sued by an East African advocacy group that accused him of waging a campaign to persecute gays in Uganda.
-He also co-authored a book espousing a theory that gay men heavily influenced Germany’s Nazi party.

-“I think (Lively’s) point of view on a lot of things … especially with regard to gay people, don’t belong in public discourse or any kind of discourse,” said Baker, who otherwise paid little attention to his primary challenger.

-“A lot of people when I’m out and about tell me that the thing they appreciate the most about this administration is that we really do focus on the work and not on the noise,” Baker said when asked why he deserves re-election.
+Addressing supporters Tuesday night, Baker rattled off a list of what he said were the accomplishments of his administration over the past four years.
+He said Massachusetts added 180,000 new jobs, eliminated a state budget deficit, increased state funding for public education, and made progress in tackling the opioid addiction crisis, all without raising taxes.

+“We believe that people in public life can, and should, debate the issues respectfully, and seek common ground whenever possible,” Baker said.

-The governor’s Democratic challengers have cited a lack of progress in fixing some of the state’s most pressing problems, including the Massachusetts Bay Transportation Authority — the aging Boston-area transit system is known as the T — which came under scrutiny during the crippling winter of 2015 and continues to be plagued by breakdowns and delays.
+Gonzalez has labeled Baker a “status quo” governor, and said ongoing trouble with the Massachusetts Bay Transportation Authority — better known as the “T” — was the top issue among voters he met during the campaign.
+It came under scrutiny during the crippling winter of 2015.

+He has pledged if elected to fire Keolis, the private firm that currently operates the MBTA’s commuter rail network, and end efforts to privatize other aspects of the transit system.

-Baker says service has improved significantly during his term but acknowledges that more needs to be done.
+Baker says transit service has improved significantly during his term but acknowledges that more needs to be done.

+Gonzalez’s bid for the nomination received a major boost in June when he was endorsed by delegates to the Democratic state convention.

+Massie, a longtime political and environmental activist, won the endorsement of the Bernie Sanders-inspired Our Revolution group, but struggled to raise cash and was twice forced to take out personal loans to keep his campaign afloat.

-The incumbent has raised more than $8 million for his re-election effort and reported a campaign balance of $6.6 million in mid-August, far outpacing Gonzalez, who reported balances of $367,000.
+Baker enters the general election campaign with a sizable financial edge, having raised more than $8 million for his re-election effort and reporting a campaign balance of $6.6 million through mid-August.
+Gonzalez reported a balance of $367,000.